CobySoss/ScaWL/README.md

 module load jemalloc/5.3.0
 ```

-2) Navigate to either the 2WL or 3WL directory, which ever version of ScaWL you want to use.
+2) Navigate to either the 2WL or 3WL directory, whichever version of ScaWL you want to use.

 3) Navigate to the file run_tests.sh.
 This is the lowest-level script file that launches the Scawl executable and contains the environment variables that the executable runs with.
 Make sure the LD_PRELOAD environment variable is pointing to the appropriate jemalloc library.
 By default, it is pointing to the location it was located on the cluster ScaWL was tested on.
 Inside run_tests.sh, it would look something like this: